pranavcpawar/py-venv/README.md

-# py-venv
+# python virtual env setup guide:
-This is a template repo for virtual environment in python.
+This is a template repo for creating virtual environment in python on your system.